-For students in medicine and certain other health professions, the Federal Direct Unsubsidized Stafford/Ford Loan annual borrowing limits are determined by the number of months covered by the standard student budget.
-For students on 12-month budgets, the annual limit will be \$47,167 less the amount of any Subsidized Stafford/Ford Loan borrowed.
-Students on 11-month budgets are eligible for the original \$44,944 less the amount of Subsidized Stafford/Ford Loan borrowed.
-Students on 10-month budgets are eligible for the original less amount of Subsidized \$42,722 the Stafford/Ford Loan borrowed.
-In either case, the student's total aid (Subsidized and Unsubsidized Stafford/Ford loans plus all other aid) can never exceed the standard student budget.
+For students in medicine (M.D.) and certain other health professions, the Federal Direct Unsubsidized Loan annual borrowing limits are determined by the number of months covered by the standard student budget.
+For students on 12-month budgets, the 2014-15 annual limit will be \$47,167.
+Students on 11-month budgets in 2014-15 are eligible for up to \$44,944.
+Students on 10-month budgets in 2014-15 are eligible for up to \$42,722.
+In any case, the student's total aid (Direct Unsubsidized loans plus all other aid) can never exceed the standard student budget.
+Students in the M.D./M.M.Sc. combined degree program are eligible to borrow up to \$20,500 annually in the Federal Direct Unsubsidized Loan program during the M.M.Sc. portion of the program.

-The maximum aggregate Federal Direct Unsubsidized Stafford/Ford loan limit is \$224,000 less any Subsidized Stafford/Ford Loans borrowed.
+The maximum aggregate Federal Direct Unsubsidized loan limit for M.D. students is \$224,000 less any Direct Subsidized Loans borrowed.